-The EU-27, the United States and China together accounted for 42 % of exports and 43 % of imports of goods globally in 2019.
+The EU, the United States and China together accounted for 45 % of both imports and exports of goods globally in 2020.

 This article takes a closer look at recent trends in the imports and exports of goods by several of the world’s largest economies, focusing on key trade statistics for goods and giving an insight into EU trading patterns compared to the world’s major economies.
 The article only deals with extra-EU trade, and does not consider trade between EU Member States (intra-EU trade).

 This article is part of the online publication International trade in goods - a statistical picture which provides recent statistics on international trade in goods, covering information on the EU's main partners, main products traded, specific characteristics of trade as well as background information.

 Main world traders: EU, USA and China

 In 2020, the EU, the United States and China recorded by far the world’s highest trade in goods values.
 Together, these countries accounted for around 45 % of global imports as well as exports of goods (see Figure 1).